-SchoolTutoring Academy’s tutoring programs for Carpentersville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Carpentersville, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The districts mission is to enable students to reach their potential as self-directed learners and responsible citizens.
 The curriculum follows the Illinois Common Core standards for Mathematics and English Language Arts in order to guarantee that students receive standardized educational opportunities regardless of location or any other learning differences.
 The Social Studies curriculum helps students understand history and current events, as well as concepts in politics, economics, geography, and civics.
 The Science curriculum introduces topics in earth and environmental science, biology, chemistry and physics.